mmistakes/made-mistakes-jekyll/_source/terms/index.md

 All of this information is not linked to anything that is personally identifiable.

-### Cookies and web beacons
+### Cookies and Web Beacons

-Like nearly all websites, MadeMistakes.com stores "convenience" cookies on your computer whenever you leave a comment.
-These cookies record the name, and email address that you enter when you submit a comment so that you wont have to re-type that information the next time you leave a comment.
+When you visit MadeMistakes.com "convenience" cookies are stored on your computer when you submit a comment to help you log in faster to [Disqus](http://disqus.com) the next time you leave a comment.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 MadeMistakes.com has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.

 If you wish to disable cookies, you may do so through your web browser options.

-Instructions for doing so and for other cookie-related management can be found on the specific web browsers' websites.
+Instructions for doing so can be found on the specific web browsers' websites.

 #### Amazon